-- Offering technical assistance or operating support for rural health clinics to provide outpatient primary care services - Developing approaches to recruit and/or retain provider staff including nurse practitioners and other mid-level providers - Enhancing use of information technology and data analytics - Supporting other practices that improve the sustainability and function of rural health clinics - A new priority in this Strategy is support for Health Resource Centers (HRCs)-organizations that facilitate access to health care by coordinating social service agencies that address various social determinants of health.
+- Offering technical assistance or operating support for rural health clinics to provide outpatient primary care services - Developing approaches to recruit and/or retain provider staff including nurse practitioners and other mid-level providers - Enhancing use of information technology and data analytics - Supporting other practices that improve the sustainability and function of rural health clinics

+EHF continues to support Health Resource Centers (HRCs), organizations that facilitate access to healthcare by coordinating social service agencies that address social determinants of health.
 HRCs may also provide technical assistance, information, tools, and resources for the improvement of rural health.